The-going/evlproject/content/dovetail/pipeline/porting/irqflow.md

 target system is incomplete.
 {{% /notice %}}

-## Kernel preemption control (PREEMPT)
+## Kernel preemption control (CONFIG_PREEMPT)

-When pipelining is enabled, `preempt_schedule_irq()` reconciles the virtual interrupt state - which has not been touched by the assembly level code upon kernel entry - with basic assumptions made by the scheduler core, such as entering with (virtual) interrupts disabled.
+When pipelining is enabled, Dovetail ensures that `preempt_schedule_irq()` reconciles the virtual interrupt state - which has not been touched by the assembly level code upon kernel entry - with basic assumptions made by the scheduler core, such as entering with interrupts virtually disabled (i.e. the in-band stage should be stalled).

 ## Extended IRQ work API {#irq-work}